-As part of its mandate to provide detailed policy and technical advice, information and recommendations on trade-related intellectual property matters, ITAC-15's predecessor committee, IFAC-3, advised U.S. negotiators on, and reviewed draft texts of, the Singapore FTA, the Chile FTA, CAFTA, the Australia FTA, and the Morocco FTA intellectual property chapters.
+As part of its mandate to provide detailed policy and technical advice, information and recommendations on trade-related intellectual property matters, ITAC-15's predecessor committee, IFAC-3, advised U.S. negotiators on, and reviewed draft texts of, the Singapore FTA, the Chile FTA, CAFTA-DR, the Australia FTA, and the Morocco FTA intellectual property chapters.
 In particular, IFAC-3 evaluated these FTA provisions in the context of the IP-related objectives contained in the Trade Act of 2002 and the objectives and achievements of other U.S. multilateral and bilateral initiatives on intellectual property.
+ITAC-15 continued this review with the Bahrain and Oman FTAs and issued reports on those agreements as well.